strongloop/loopback-oracle-builder/README.md

 Some parameters can be configured by the "config" property in package.json.

     "config": {
-        "driverModule": "strong-oracle",
+        "driverModule": "oracledb",
         "bundleVersion": "1.3.0",
         "excludeAbi": "11"
     },

 The following properties denote how the tar ball is built:

-- driverModule: Name or url for the strong-oracle module, using npm dependency syntax
+- driverModule: Name or url for the oracledb module, using npm dependency syntax
 - bundleVersion: The version for the tar ball, default to package version
 - excludeAbi: true or the abi version to be excluded from the tar ball name